 You have reached the maximum requests limit

-This indicates that you have made too many requests.
+This indicates that you have made too many requests to the API.
 You can try again later and slow down your uploads or downloads to avoid this in the future.

 Non-admin credentials used

 This indicates that you're not using admin credentials.
 You must use the admin credentials associated with your account.